 The Commission takes seriously all issues relating to anti-money laundering and combating the financing of terrorism.
-The Commission is keen to ensure that internationally agreed standards are maintained and that the anti-money laundering / combating the financing of terrorism ("AML/CFT") framework for eGambling remains harmonised with other sectors in the Bailiwick.
+The Commission is keen to ensure that internationally agreed standards are maintained and that the AML/CFT framework for eGambling remains harmonised with other sectors in the Bailiwick.